 CAT stands for Common Admission Test, which is a computer-based test for admission in a graduate management program.

 Over 50% of your preparation for CAT should entail solving mock papers.
 You need to confront your weak areas and work on them.
 Refer to important texts for the three different sections in the paper.
-On the basis of your strength and weaknesses, make a list of topics and address the weak areas.
+Based on your strength and weaknesses, make a list of topics and address the weak areas.
 Make good use of social media platforms such as Facebook, Telegram, and YouTube by joining online study groups.
 Devote an equal amount of time to the three different sections of the paper.
 Cover a topic from each section every day.

 How many times is the CAT Exam conducted in a year?

-CAT is conducted once a year, usually in the month of November or December.
+CAT is conducted once a year, usually in November or December.

 What is the CAT Exam for?